 Ughhh…what if I fail the provincial exam?

 Ultimately, students need to pass the entire course, not just the exam.
-The final grades in Math, English and Science 10 are calculated with 80% coming from the course work and 20% from the exam.
-When the final grade is calculated, it needs to be 50% or more.
 If the overall grade is a failing grade, that mark does not show up on your transcript (only marks in courses that are passed show up) and the student can either re-write the provincial exam, or retake the course work to upgrade learning and marks.

 Where can I find the detailed provincial exam schedule?